 OUR TIP: Their specialty, when it comes to desserts, is the “Somlói galuska” – biscuit dough made with chocolate sauce and whipped cream décor, Hungary’s favorite sweet treat.
 And it will be yours as well!

 Are you coming here with your smallest ones?
 There is a children’s corner and a special menu for kids, too.
 Do you have a dog you want to take along?
 No problem, Auspic is a dog-friendly restaurant.
-During the week, besides the regular menu, they have lunch specials/menu of the day (11:00 – 14:00) which will vary every day and you can always check what’s on through their webpage.
+During the week, besides the regular menu, they have lunch specials/menu of the day (11:00 – 14:00).
+It will vary every day and you can always check what’s on through their webpage.
 Ah and the last thing, payments by cards are available as well.
 All you need to do now is to check this place out yourself – enjoy!